Diversion of opioid drugs

 • Clearly label medications that need disposal.

-• Take the medications to a Drug Take Back Day collection site between 10:00 a.m. and 2:00 p.m.
+• Take the medications to a Drug Take Back Day collection site on the day and during the hours announced by the DEA for 2024.

 How Stericycle Helps Support Drug Take Back Programs

-Stericycle works closely with hospital and retail pharmacies, and other organizations, to help enable the anonymous collection of unused drugs all year.
+Stericycle works closely with hospital, retail pharmacies, and other organizations to help enable the anonymous collection of unused drugs all year.
 Here are some ways we help take part in the disposal of unused consumer medications:

 We are committed to helping keep our communities safe.
 Visit our Safe Community Solutions page for more information about Stericycle’s work in helping to combat the opioid epidemic by offering at-home pharmaceutical waste disposal solutions as well as our other medical waste services.